nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Maui_and_Mahuika/Maui_Slurm_Partitions.md

 [//]: <> (REMOVE ME IF PAGE VALIDATED)
 [//]: <> (vvvvvvvvvvvvvvvvvvvv)
-!!! info
+!!! warning
     This page has been automatically migrated and may contain formatting errors.
 [//]: <> (^^^^^^^^^^^^^^^^^^^^)
 [//]: <> (REMOVE ME IF PAGE VALIDATED)

-!!! info Important
+!!! prerequisite Important
      Partitions on these systems that may be used for NeSI workloads carry the prefix **nesi\_**.